SFTtech/kevin/doc/setup.md

 #### Component setup

 We support different container backends.
-Have a look inside [`falk/vm/`](/falk/vm) to see which ones and to add more container types.
+Have a look inside [`justin/vm/`](/justin/vm) to see which ones and to add more container types.

 ##### Host system (Kevin)

-Kevin gets a notification that it should build something, and kevin then notifies falk to provide a container.
+Kevin gets a notification that it should build something, and kevin then notifies justin to provide a container.

 - Install
   - `python >=3.11`